 STEALTHY CASTING FOR BONEFISH

-I suppose casting effectively for bonefish can be broken down into a single phrase: reaching the fish stealthily.
-Break this phrase down and you’ll find the two most important elements of bonefish presentation: 1) being able to actually cast the distance to the fish, and, 2) landing the fly without spooking the fish.
-I think failing to perform either of these can be traced to the same casting error: failing to stop the rod properly at the end of the cast.
+Casting effectively for bonefish can be distilled to a single phrase: reaching the fish stealthily.
+Analyze this phrase and you’ll find the two most important elements of bonefish presentation: 1) being able to actually reach the fish, and, 2) landing the fly without spooking them.
+Luckily, failing to perform either of these can be traced to the same casting error: failing to stop the rod properly at the end of the cast.
 Remember Lefty Kreh’s mantra, “speed-up-and-stop”?
 Well, I think more casters need to hear “speed-up-and-STOP!”

 Failure to properly and completely stop the rod at the end of the cast leads to most of the poor casts that I see.
 It’s an issue that also afflicts casters of various degrees of proficiency.
 It is responsible for sweeping the rod too far forward (and therefore, down), which opens the loop and wastes energy.
 This is often a sign of overpowering the rod—too much force in the casting hand prevents the caster from stopping fast enough.
 This means the rod actually drifts forward after the cast, which produces waves in the line and, again, wastes energy.
 Worse, waves in the bottom of the loop mean that the loop no longer has the tension to continue unrolling.
 This slack in the “back” of the line is a major reason for pile-ups at the end of that final cast.